kitchissippi-robotics/kitchissippi-delta/README.md

 ###Calibration:

-- Initial build will not have consideration for auto-levelling.
+- Initial build will not have consideration for auto-levelling.<br>
   Once the base design has matured from an initial testing prototype to a working proof consideration can be applied to such advanced topics.

 ###Assembly Notes:

-- The universal joint arms may split if you try to force them onto the carriage arms.
+- The universal joint arms may split if you try to force them onto the carriage arms.<br>
-  I recommend printing them in PLA and then dipping them in hot water for 10 seconds to soften the plastic before carefully pushing them over the rods for a dry-run fitting.
+  I recommend printing them in PLA and then dipping them in hot water for 10 seconds to soften the plastic before carefully pushing them over the rods for a dry-run fitting.<br>
-  Let them cool on the rod before removing them to dry them off so that you retain the internal shape.
+  Let them cool on the rod before removing them to dry them off so that you retain the internal shape.<br>

-- The universal joint has some play to it it's movement, this has mostly been eliminated in current prototypes.
+- The universal joint has some play to it it's movement, this has mostly been eliminated in current prototypes.<br>
-  There is provision for spring attachments between the effector arm pairs on each side, like on the 3DR - this should help keep everything tight
+  There is provision for spring attachments between the effector arm pairs on each side, like on the 3DR - this should help keep everything tight<br>
-  Apply thick grease to the pin holders on the carriages.
+  Apply thick grease to the pin holders on the carriages.<br>